venusrb/Fall-Risk-Prediction/README.md

 - Normalization: The Kinematics signals are normalized from their respective range to [0,1] using the minimum and maximum magnitude of acceleration and angular velocity signals across all subjects.
 - Zero-padding was used to have all the input signals in the same size.
 This means that the time length of a subject’s signals is increased by adding zeros to the end of the signals until all the subjects have the same length as the longest TUG test’s length.
 - Segmentation: Motion signals were cut into three-second segments using a sliding window approach.
 A three-second window slides over a signal with a one-second stride and creates the three-second segments until the sliding window covers the entire signal.
 Signal segmentation was used to enhance the performance of ML models, specifically the proposed CNN algorithm.
+- Concatenation: Every individual participant’s segmented signals were stacked channel-wise (3 acceleration and 3 angular velocity channels).
+The three-channel signal segments of each sensor location were considered as the input to the prediction models.

 &nbsp;

 ## 1D Convolutional Neural Network Model with the Segmented Kinematics Signals of the TUG Test
 &nbsp;

+- Kinematics Feature Extraction: 4 building blocks of 1-D convolutional (Conv) layers, each followed by a Batch Normalization (BN) and ReLU activation, which all together extracted the signals’ high-level gait features.
+Additionally, Max pooling layers were used after the second and the fourth ReLU activations to downsample the similar local information into a concentrated output.
+- Fall-Risk-Classification: The feature maps of the last ReLU activation were flattened into a 1D array and then fed into a fully connected (FC) layer with a sigmoid activation function to serve as the predictor of the fall-risk probability.
+Then, binary classification of fallers versus non-fallers was performed using the threshold probability of 0.5.
+ &nbsp;

 ![My image](https://github.com/venusrb/Fall-Risk-Prediction/blob/main/Figures/CNN-Diagram.png)
 &nbsp;

 ## Support Vector Machine
 &nbsp;
+A [SVM] model with a linear kernel were trained with the mean, standard deviation, and coefficient of variation of the three directional signals such that in each experiment, nine statistical variables were the inputs rather than the three-channeled time series that were fed into the CNN models.

 ## Classification Results